Transport for London emergency response unit: Withdrawal

-The use of police livery and blue lights ended in 2024 after a review determined that it did not meet national guidelines for blue-light responses.
+The use of blue lights and police livery ended in 2024 after a review determined that it did not meet national guidelines for blue-light responses, and that it would minimise collisions.

-London Assembly (transport committee section) has urged for this decision to be reversed.
-Elly Baker, chair of the assembly's transport committee, said "Londoners have been left in the dark about why this decision was taken and what evidence there is to support it."
+The London Assembly urged for this decision to be reversed.
+Elly Baker AM (chair of the assembly's transport committee) said "Londoners have been left in the dark about why this decision was taken and what evidence there is to support it."

-The RMT union has also urged Tfl and BTP to reverse this decision; stating that it will harm the safety of the public and staff.
-They still have access to Bus lanes and do not have to pay the congestion charge.
+The RMT trade union also urged TfL and BTP to reverse this decision; stating that it will harm the safety of the public and staff.

+Network Rail contract

+As of March 2025, Network Rail Infrastructure Limited issued a tender for the continued provision of ERU services, resulting in a contract awarded to London Underground for a three-year period with five optional extensions, valued at £1.2 million.